German Shepherd Now

 Most German Shepherds do not eat.
 They vacuum.
 You set the bowl down, turn to grab a glass of water, and the food is already gone.
-It can seem almost impressive at first.
+Almost impressive, honestly.
 But speed eating in this breed is genuinely dangerous, and it is one of the most preventable risk factors for a condition that kills thousands of dogs every year.

 Gastric dilatation-volvulus (GDV), commonly called bloat, is the number one surgical emergency for deep-chested breeds.
 German Shepherds are among the breeds most frequently presented for GDV at veterinary emergency hospitals.
 A dog that inhales a full meal in under sixty seconds swallows massive amounts of air with every bite.
 That air has to go somewhere.